mzc796/mzc796.github.io/_pages/about.md

 - **Security & Privacy of next-G Network Slicing**: Security — enforce trustworthy network state to maintain Service Level Agreement (SLA), isolation, and correct slice routing/placement in network slicing, preventing controller–ground-truth mismatches.
 Privacy — share synthetic per-slice views that reveal only what’s needed for coordination and resource negotiation.
 - **Security of SDN and Programmable Data Planes**: Build a protocol-agnostic security toolbox—combining misuse-driven testing, interface-aware fuzzing, and dynamic invariants—to uncover and mitigate cross-layer vulnerabilities.

 **How to apply:** Please email your CV, transcript, and a brief research statement.
+Email subject: Prospective PhD application.

 News
 ======